The existing single carriageway Moneynick Road would be retained to provide local access to Moneynick and the surrounding area.

 Inspector's report, Departmental statement and confirmed Orders

-After considering the Inspector’s report, the Department will decide to confirm, modify or reject the scheme.
+After considering the Inspector’s report, the Department published its Statement on the Inspector’s Report.

 - A6 Randalstown to Toome - Inspector's report

 - A6 Randalstown to Toome - Departmental statement

 - A6 Randalstown to Toome - confirmed Orders

 - A6 Randalstown to Toome - Departmental statement March 2011

 - A6 Randalstown to Toome dualling scheme - Vesting Order